nik-ez/snowiq-docs/soc-contractor-request.md

 Fill out the form and click the Save Changes button.

-The company will be added to the event and its contractor manager will get an email notification requesting information on a truck's availability.
+The company will be added to the event and its Contractor Manager will receive an email notification requesting information on a truck's availability.

-### Add Truck Specific Request
+### Add a Truck Specific Request

 Supervisors can send truck-specific requests to contractor companies.